ingridasemenec/DnDEncounterEstimator/README.md

 &#8595;

-[scaling.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/scaling.ipynb) script takes the extracted and filtered csv file and applies scaling to the monster level, and spell slots.
+[scaling.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/scaling.ipynb) script processes the extracted and filtered CSV file, applying scaling to the monster level and spell slots.

-The scaling to monster level is applied using encounter multipliers described in Dungeon Master's Guide page 82.
+For monster-level scaling, it utilizes encounter multipliers as outlined in the Dungeon Master's Guide on page 82.

-The spell slot scaling was applied using spell point values listed in the Dungeon Master's Guide on page 289.
+Regarding spell slot scaling, it employs spell point values provided in the Dungeon Master's Guide on page 289.

-After the scaling is applied the script creates new columns with the `weighted_moster_level` and the scaled spell slot levels and adds it to the database producing the last version of the csv file ready to be analyzed.
+Once the scaling is implemented, the script generates new columns for the `weighted_monster_level` and the scaled spell slot levels, appending them to the database.
+This results in the final version of the CSV file prepared for analysis.

 ## Modeling